-$$\rho_g(r,z) = \frac{\Sigma(r)}{2H} e^{-(z/H)^2} \ [\text{g cm}^{-3}], \tag{3}$$
+$$\rho_g(r, z) = \frac{\Sigma(r)}{2H} e^{-(z/H)^2} \text{ g cm}^{-3}, \qquad (2)$$

-Grain growth and sedimentation.
-Dust grains in young disks are transported by small-scale turbulent eddies.
+Grain growth and sedimentation.-Dust grains in young disks are transported by small-scale turbulent eddies.
 Within these eddies, grains collide, stick, and grow (Cuzzi et al. 1996); as they grow, they sediment toward the disk midplane.
-Numerous studies have established that most of the disk's dust mass will have grown via collisions to sizes of cm or beyond and sedimented to the midplane within a few $10^4 - 10^5$ yr.
-Weidenschilling (1997) found that by $7 \times 10^4$ yr, typical bodies at 30 AU had grown to meter sizes and settled to the midplane.
-Mizuno et al. (1988) found that typical grains at 40 AU grew to nearly cm-sizes after 2400 yr, and Throop (2000) found that grains grew to cm sizes at 100 AU within $10^5$ yr.
+Numerous studies have established that most of the disk's dust mass will have grown by means of collisions to sizes of centimeters or beyond and sedimented to the midplane within a few times 10^4 - 10^5 yr.
+Weidenschilling (1997) found that by 7×10^4 yr, typical bodies at 30 AU had grown to meter sizes and settled to the midplane.
+Mizuno et al. (1988) found that typical grains at 40 AU grew to nearly centimeter sizes after 2400 yr, and Throop (2000) found that grains grew to centimeter sizes at 100 AU within 105 yr.
 HST observations directly support grain growth, even at the 600 AU outer edge of Orion's largest known disk (Throop et al. 2001).
-Assuming a settling time $t_s \simeq 10^6 \ (r/\mu m)^{-1} \ yr \ (e.g., Youdin \& Shu 2002), a typ$ ical disk will easily be settled to beyond 100 AU in the $10^6$ yr for which it can evolve before the onset of photoevaporation.
+Assuming a settling time

+$$t_s \simeq 10^6 \left(\frac{r}{1\ \mu\mathrm{m}}\right)^{-1} \ \mathrm{yr} \tag{3}$$

+(e.g., Youdin & Shu 2002), a typical disk will easily be settled to beyond 100 AU in the 10^6 yr for which it can evolve before the onset of photoevaporation.

-Vertical structure.
-Local turbulence will prevent grains from settling to an infinitely thin plane.
-The equilibrium vertical distribution of dust in a proto-planetary disk has been studied by Sekiya (1998).
-In their model, the density is determined by an equilibrium between grain settling and grain lofting via the Kelvin-Helmholtz 'sandstorm' instability.
+Vertical structure.-Local turbulence will prevent grains from settling to an infinitely thin plane.
+The equilibrium vertical distribution of dust in a protoplanetary disk has been studied by Sekiya (1998).
+In Sekiya's model, the density is determined by an equilibrium between grain settling and grain lofting by means of the Kelvin-Helmholtz "sandstorm" instability.
 Because the gas disk has only a finite mass-loading capacity, the dust density increases rapidly toward the midplane.
 In some cases, the solution for midplane density becomes singular.
 Youdin & Shu (2002) interpreted this singularity as being indicative of the dust disk's susceptibility to a gravitational instability (GI).
 They did not model planetesimal formation from this instability, only the onset of the GI.
-They found that in the Hayashi (1981) disks, an increase in the dust:gas surface density of $\sim 2 - 10$ (varying with r) was sufficient to reach this instability, and it could be caused either by increasing $\Sigma_d$ or decreasing $\Sigma_g$ .
+They found that in the Hayashi (1981) disks, an increase in the dust-to-gas surface density of $\sim 2-10$ (varying with r) was sufficient to reach this instability, and it could be caused by either increasing Σ_d or decreasing Σ{a} .

 The Sekiya vertical profiles assume that the disks have no global turbulence.
 This condition has not been established in the Orion disks; indeed, many models describing turbulence from thermal convection and magnetohydrodynamic instabilities have been published (e.g., Lin & Papaloizou 1980; Balbus et al. 1996).
-Because of their proximity to luminous sources of radiation, however, Orion's disks are expected to be relatively warm with temperatures of around 50 K. Thus, turbulence produced by thermal convection from the disk mid-plane is expected to be suppressed compared to that in similar disks in dark clouds such as Taurus where the disks may be as cold as 10 K. However, the precise nature of any turbulence remains an open issue.
+Because of their proximity to luminous sources of radiation, however, Orion's disks are expected to be relatively warm, with temperatures of around 50 K. Thus, turbulence produced by thermal convection from the disk midplane is expected to be suppressed compared with that in similar disks in dark clouds such as Taurus, where the disks may be as cold as 10 K. However, the precise nature of any turbulence remains an open issue.

 Observations provide indirect evidence that the Orion disks have settled.
-Johnstone et al. (1998) estimate from model fits that the disks' outer shells are characterized by a UV penetration depth $N_D = 3 \times 10^{21}$ cm-2 - that is, the outer shell is depleted in dust by at least a factor of 3 from the classical $N_D$ .
+Johnstone et al. (1998) estimate from model fits that the disks' outer shells are characterized by a UV penetration depth $N_D = 3 \times 10^{21}$ cm-2-that is, the outer shell is depleted in dust by at least a factor of 3 from the classical N_D .
 This would be expected in a disk in which solids had partially sedimented to the midplane.